Visual Disentangled Diffusion Autoencoders: Scalable Counterfactual Generation for Foundation Models: Conclusion and Future Work

-This work was in part supported by the Federal German Ministry for Education and Research (BMBF) under Grants BIFOLD24B, BIFOLD25B, 01IS18037A, 01IS18025A, and 01IS24087C.
-Moreover, it was supported by BASLEARN- TU Berlin/BASF Joint Laboratory, co-financed by TU Berlin and BASF SE.
+This work was supported by the German Ministry for Education and Research (BMBF) under Grant 01IS18037A, and by BASLEARN -- TU Berlin/BASF Joint Laboratory, co-financed by TU Berlin and BASF SE.